-- Take care to minimize leakage towards the patient's eyes when using a nebulizer during NIV to avoid the nebulized drug coming into contact with the eyes. - Mask/prongs leakage might affect nebulizer efficiency.
+- It is not recommended to use a nebulizer during NIV as the nebulized drug might come in contact with the patient's eyes in case of leakage. - Mask/prongs leakage might affect nebulizer efficiency.

 - The mask/prongs must be properly applied in order to minimize leakage. - When selecting the mask/prongs, it is essential to consider such things as proper size and accurate adaptation to the patient.